jeremylynch83/patient.io/content/topics/aneurysms/diagnosis.md

 #image: "/images/covid-19.jpg"
 ---

-# How are aneurysms diagnosed?

-There are a few tests, each of which has its advantages and disadvantages.
+When it comes to diagnosing brain aneurysms, a range of imaging technologies may be used.
+Here is an overview of these different modalities:

+## Computerised Tomography (CT Scan)

-1. Computerised tomography (CT or CAT scan).
-This uses X-rays to image the body.
-It is widely accessible, quick, and is very useful to detect bleeding in or around the brain.
-The study can be done with or without 'contrast' dye.
-CT scans involve small amounts of radiation, doses which are not normally a significant risk to the patient.
+A CT scan employs X-rays to create a detailed image of the brain.
+This technology is widely available, quick, and particularly effective in identifying bleeding in or around the brain, which can occur if an aneurysm ruptures.
+The scan may be performed with or without a 'contrast' dye, which helps in distinguishing different brain structures more clearly.
+Although a CT scan does involve a small amount of radiation, the dosage is generally not high enough to pose a significant risk to the patient.

+## CT Angiography (CTA)

-2. CT angiography (CTA).
-This is a CT scan utilsing an injection of contrast dye to visualise the blood vessels.
-It is non-invasive, other than a small injection for the dye.
+CT Angiography is a specialized CT scan that uses an injection of contrast dye to visualize the blood vessels, making it an effective tool in the diagnosis of brain aneurysms.
+As the contrast dye highlights the blood vessels, it allows doctors to see the shape and size of an aneurysm, if present.
+This procedure is mostly non-invasive, other than the small injection required for the contrast dye.

-3. Magnetic resonance imaging (MRI) and magnetic resonance angiography (MRA).
-This is a method of producing high resolution imaging of the body and blood vessels without the use of X-rays.
-Instead these scans use very strong magnets.
-They are slower and more expensive than CT scans, however, and cannot be performed in patients with certain (usually older) implanted metallic devices.
+CT scans involve being placed in a donut shaped machine.
+Scans usually take about 10 minutes.

+## Magnetic Resonance Imaging (MRI) and Magnetic Resonance Angiography (MRA)

+MRI and MRA are techniques that generate high-resolution images of the brain and blood vessels respectively, without using X-rays.
+Instead, they use strong magnetic fields.
+These methods can offer a more detailed image of an aneurysm and its exact location, compared to CT scans.
+However, they are generally slower, more expensive, and cannot be used on patients with certain metallic implants, due to the powerful magnets involved.

+MRI scans involve being positioned in a tunnel and typically take 20-60 minutes to complete the scan.

+## Cerebral Angiography

-4. Cerebral angiography.
-This is a test using X-rays to produce very high resolution imaging and is the definitive method of identifying aneurysms.
-The patient will have a small incision in the groin or wrist and a tube is inserted into the blood vessels of interest.
-Dye is then injected through the tube.
-The test is more invasive than MRI or CT/CTA and there is a small risk (less than 0.5%) of having a stroke.
+Cerebral angiography is a diagnostic procedure that uses X-rays to produce very high-resolution images of the brain's blood vessels, and it is the gold-standard method for identifying aneurysms.
+During this test, a small incision is made in the patient's groin or wrist, through which a catheter is guided to the blood vessels in the brain.
+Contrast dye is then injected through the catheter to visualize the aneurysm.
+This procedure provides the most detailed images of an aneurysm, but it is more invasive than MRI or CT/CTA scans.
+While it's a generally safe procedure, there is a small risk (less than 0.5%) of a patient suffering a stroke as a result of the procedure.

 ---
 | Article author   |